Euphredes/Euphredes/README.txt

 and finally the top need can be
 achieved: the crown jewel: the eye on the pyramid of the dollar bill:
-I see I am such, I feel so, others see such, and others don't stop such.
+I see that I am such, I feel so, others see such, and others don't stop such.

-Survival needs and social obligations are the tolls I will not pay until I take a crown for myself, using my
+Survival needs and social obligations are the tolls I will not pay for until
+I take a crown for myself, using my
 Ship.
 Well, that makes for a heist.

            Approach